It is the Luftwaffe fighter Foche-Wulf. I built it from February to March 2008.

 It is brake pipe additional work that I use string weight of 0.3mm.

-I made the figure as photo.
+I made the figure as a photo.
 Dressed the jacket with the epoxy putty and attached the 1st Iron Cross on his neck.

 I hang this body like laundry after painting.
 But my room is always dusty…

 When I start camouflage painting, this airplane has been gradually becoming like Fochewolf.
 It is a sober impression, though there seem to be various colors of gray.